roydegeest/rakwireless-docs/docs/en-us/datasheet/nodes/rak811-breakout/README.md

 ---
-tags:
-- datasheet
+tags: + datasheet
 ---

-# RAK811 LPWAN Breakout Module
+# RAK811 Breakout Module

 <rk-img
   src="/assets/images/datasheet/rak811-breakout-module/rak811-breakout.png"
   width="50%"
-  figure-number="1"
   caption="RAK811 LPWAN Breakout Module"
 />

+## Overview

-### Product Description
+### Description

 **RAK811 LPWAN Breakout Module** is an easy to use, compact and low power long range LoRa® technology with wireless transceiver capabilities.
 A combination of RAK811 chipset and RAK811 Breakout Board with Semtech SX1276 at its core which takes advantage of all LoRa® features.

 The RAK811 module complies with the latest LoRaWAN® Class A & C protocol specifications with fully supported LoRaWAN® 1.0.2 stack in its firmware.
 It has a simple and straightforward setup and can quickly access LWPA IOT platforms.
 Additionally, it supports LoRa® Point to Point (P2P) communications which helps customers in implementing their own private LoRa® network.

 The node can work in a number of modes, with different data rates and read data from the attached sensors with the help of its serial AT commands.

 This module is a complete solution in developing your LoRaWAN® protocol techniques.
 A few of its application includes: Automated Meters Reading, Home and Building Automation, Wireless Alarm and Security Systems, Industrial Monitoring and Control and Long Range Irrigation Systems.

-### Product Features
+### Features

 - Based on **Semtech SX1276**
 - Full **LoRaWAN® 1.0.2** stack support